jrson11/GeoSon/docs/handbook_for_Slope.rst

-GeoSon_SoilTest
+GeoSon_Slope
 ==================
-- Python package for marine geotechnical engineering
+- Python package for slope stability analysis

 **Contents will be in private repository**